 - Emergency Access: Cabins can be designed with multiple exits and fire-resistant doors for enhanced safety.

-- Customization Options for Sandwich Panel Cabins (1,500 words)
+Customization Options for Sandwich Panel Cabin

 Size and Dimensions